-Injection testing of a 866 m (2840 ft) deep well, RRGI-4, within the Raft River KGRA began in March and concluded in June 1978.
-The purpose of the testing was to determine the hydrogeologic characteristics of an intermediate zone above and adjacent to the primary geothermal producing zone(s) and to ascertain the feasibility of inject-ing "cold," unaerated water into a zone hydraulically connected to the producing zone(s).
+Injection testing of a 2840 ft (866 m) deep well, RRGI-4, within the Raft River KGRA began in March and concluded in June 1978.
+The purpose of the testing was to determine the hydrogeologic characteristics of an intermediate zone above and adjacent to the primary geothermal producing zone(s) and to ascertain the feasibility of injecting "cold," unaerated water into a zone hydraulically connected to the producing zone(s).
 This paper discusses the results and conclusions drawn from the longest duration test, conducted between May 30 and June 9, 1978, of the testing program.
 Reservoir Engineering hydrogeologists consider the data produced by this test to be the most representative of that portion of the Raft River KGRA penetrated by RRGI-4.
-The results of all testing. production, and injection conducted at RRGI-4 will be published at a later date by EG&G Idaho, Inc.
+The results of all testing, production, and injection conducted at RRGI-4 will be published at a later date by EG&G Idaho, Inc.

-The Raft River facility is being developed to assist in the commercialization of moderatetemperature geothermal resources.
-The initial Raft River power system will attempt to generate five megawatts of electrical power from a 143 °C (290 °F) resource by using a binary organic cycle.1
+The Raft River Facility is being developed to advance the frontiers of commercialization of moderate-temperature geothermal resources.
+The initial Raft River power system will attempt to generate five megawatts of electrical power from a 290 °F (143 °C) resource with a binary organic cycle. $^1$